Money received from the sale of fish and turtles taken under rough fish removal operations is continuously available for rough fish removal.

 (b) The county treasurer shall submit one-half of the receipts collected under paragraph (a) from prosecutions of violations of sections 84.81 to 84.91 or rules adopted thereunder, and 169A.20, except receipts that are surcharges imposed under section 357.021, subdivision 6, to the commissioner and credit the balance to the county general fund.
 The commissioner shall credit these receipts to the snowmobile trails and enforcement account in the natural resources fund.

-(c) The county treasurer shall indicate the amount of the receipts that are surcharges imposed under section 357.021, subdivision 6, and shall submit all of those receipts to the commissioner of finance.
+(c) The county treasurer shall indicate the amount of the receipts that are surcharges imposed under section 357.021, subdivision 6, and shall submit all of those receipts to the commissioner of management and budget.

 Money collected from restitution under section 97A.341 for wild animals killed, injured, or possessed in violation of the game and fish laws must be used by the commissioner for replacement, propagation, or protection of wild animals.

 (a) The surcharges and donations collected under section 97A.475, subdivision 3, paragraph (b), and subdivision 3a, shall be deposited in an account in the special revenue fund and are appropriated to the commissioner for deer management, including for grants or payments to agencies, organizations, or individuals for assisting with the cost of processing deer taken for population management purposes for venison donation programs.
 None of the additional license fees shall be transferred to any other agency for administration of programs other than venison donation.
 If any money transferred by the commissioner is not used for a venison donation program, it shall be returned to the commissioner.

 (b) By February 10, 2010, the commissioner shall report to the legislature on the participation in and the effectiveness of the venison donation program.